What is the course about?

 - get into live electronics through Ableton Live, Sonic Arts, Max/MSP, BBC Radiophonic workshop, or Arduino workshops

 - develop specialist skills through Vocal Recording Techniques, Create a home vocal recording booth, Sampling, beat-making and synth programming

 Go to the Music Technology and Digital Audio Production page to see the full range of courses.
-For advice email the music office or phone us on (020) 7492 2630
+For advice email the Music Department

 The Music department also offers a wide range of instrumental, singing, ensemble and musicianship courses.